satish-pati/GPU_SIMULATOR/README.md

   - Modifying the pipeline stages transitions based on whether to use forwarding or not.
      ###  Niharika:
   - Implementation  of caluculation stalls for cycles affected by hazards.
-  - Ensure proper instruction fetching for each core.
+  - Implement proper instruction fetching for each core.
   - Checking if all present instructions are working with and without forwarding.

 ### **Meeting 3 (4-March-2025)**